Rob Lewis (entrepreneur)

 Rob Lewis (born 23 May 1969) is an English businessman and serial entrepreneur.
 Lewis has established several publishing and technology ventures including Business & Technology magazine, Cromwell Media, Silicon Media Group, Omnifone, rara.com and most recently ROXi.
-Lewis is a 2009 Ernst & Young Entrepreneur of the Year.

 Biography

 Lewis was educated at Latymer Upper School, London.
 He gained a MA degree in Economics from Jesus College, Cambridge.

 Career

 Journalism and publishing

 Lewis established his first venture, the Cambridge Weekly Review, as a rival publication to Varsity, whilst reading Economics at Jesus College Cambridge.
 He sold the publication to Associate Publishing prior to taking his finals.

 Lewis returned to publishing after two years in politics, founding and editing Business & Technology magazine, which he sold to Dennis Publishing in 1993; the publication was absorbed as part of Computer Weekly.

 Politics

 Lewis spent two years after Cambridge as a researcher and economic advisor to Huddersfield Labour MP Barry Sheerman in the run-up to the 1992 general election.